anacktice/Musify/README.md

 recommended (see [Contact](#Contact) below).

 ## Known Bugs
+Some of the bugs that we know exist and are trying to fix them ASAP!
  - The Progress Bar sometimes goes out of sync.
  - The queue system does not work.